 However, it does not compensate for changes in seat alignment due to pipe loads or thermal expansion.
 So, this type of disk design is most susceptible to leakage.
-Solid wedge is subjected to thermal locking if used in high-temperature service.
+It is subjected to thermal locking if used in high-temperature service.

-Thermal locking is a phenomenon in which wedge is stuck between the seats due to the expansion of the metal.
+Thermal locking is a phenomenon in which a valve gate is stuck between the seats due to the expansion of the metal.
 Solid-wedge gate valves are generally used in moderate to lower pressure-temperature applications.

-Image – Velan is a global leader in valve supply, check their website for more product offering.
+Image – Velan is a global leader in valve supply.
+Check their website for more product offerings.

 Flexible Wedge Gate Valve

 This design improves seat alignment and offers better leak tightness.
 It also improved performance in situations where thermal binding possible.
-Flexible wedges Gate valves are used in steam systems.
+These types are used in steam systems.

-Thermal expansion of steam line sometime causes distortion of valve bodies which may lead to thermal blinding.
-The flexible gate allows the gate to flex as the valve seat compresses due to thermal expansion of steam pipeline and prevent thermal blinding.
+Thermal expansion of the steam line sometime causes distortion of valve bodies which may lead to thermal blinding.
+The flexible gate allows the gate to flex as the valve seat compresses due to the thermal expansion of the steam pipeline and prevents thermal blinding.